mathriddle/ColabTurtlePlus/README.md

 ----
 Sept.
 2026: Version 2.1.0 adds a register_shape (alias addshape) function to create a polygonal turtle shape.
 It does not work with images.

 Sept.
 2026: Version 2.1.1 allows use of addcomponent() to add a polygon to a component turtle shape.
-There are two new ways to build additional components: addEllipseComponent() adds an elliptical shape, and addPathCompenent adds a path defined using svg path commands.
+There are two new ways to build additional components: addellipsecomponent() adds an elliptical shape, and addpathcompenent adds a path defined using svg path commands.

 Installation
 ----